Table manners: Europe

 The fork is held with the left hand and the knife held with the right.
 The fork is held generally with the tines down, using the knife to cut food or help guide food on to the fork.
 When no knife is being used, the fork can be held with the tines up.
 With the tines up, the fork balances on the side of the index finger, held in place with the thumb and index finger.
-Under no circumstances should the fork be held like a shovel, with all fingers wrapped around the base.
+The fork shall not be held like a shovel, with all fingers wrapped around the base.
 A single mouthful of food should be lifted on the fork and one should not chew or bite food from the fork.
 The knife should be held with the base into the palm of the hand, not like a pen with the base resting between the thumb and forefinger.
 The knife must never enter the mouth or be licked.
-When eating soup, the spoon is held in the right hand and the bowl tipped away from the diner, scooping the soup in outward movements.
-The soup spoon should never be put into the mouth, and soup should be sipped from the side of the spoon, not the end.
-Food should always be chewed with the mouth closed.
+When eating soup, the soup spoon is held in the right hand and the bowl tipped away from the diner, scooping the soup in outward movements.
+The soup spoon need not be put entirely into the mouth, and soup should be sipped from the side of the spoon, not the end.
+Food should be chewed with the mouth closed.
 Talking with food in one's mouth is seen as very rude.
-Licking one's fingers and eating slowly can also be considered impolite.
+Licking one's fingers and eating too slowly or too quickly can also be considered impolite as it can disrupt the flow of the meal for the group.

 Food should always be tasted before salt and pepper are added.
-Applying condiments or seasoning before the food is tasted is viewed as an insult to the cook, as it shows a lack of faith in the cook's ability to prepare a meal.
+Applying condiments or seasoning before the food is tasted is can be construed as a lack of faith in the cook's ability to appropriately season the meal during cooking.

 Butter should be cut, not scraped, from the butter dish using a butter knife or side plate knife and put onto a side plate, not spread directly on to the bread.
 This prevents the butter in the dish from gathering bread crumbs as it is passed around.
 Bread rolls should be torn with the hands into mouth-sized pieces and buttered individually, from the butter placed on the side plate, using a knife.
 Bread should not be used to dip into soup or sauces.
 As with butter, cheese should be cut and placed on the plate before eating.